 Step 7: Decide What Kind of Plan You Want To Have Moving Forward

-The free plan may be more than enough for your small business.
-But, if you want more functionality or an online store, you will have to pay for a premium plan.
+The free plan may be more than enough for your website.
+However, we don’t recommend the free version if you want a professional site, as you won’t get your own custom domain, and Weebly ads will display on your pages.
+Plus, if you want more functionality or an online store, you will have to pay for a premium plan.

 Here is a breakdown of Weebly’s plans and what features are included with each.
 Of course, the Weebly website builder is included with every plan.

-Starter = $9/month – Free Plan + free domain (1 year), no Weebly ads, unlimited storage limit, sell up to 10 products (3% transaction fee)
+Starter ($8/month) – Free domain (1 year), hosting, no Weebly ads, unlimited storage limit, sell up to 10 products (3% transaction fee), email and chat support.

-Pro = $14/month – Starter plan + phone support, HD Audio and Video Players, in-depth site reporting, sell up to 25 ecommerce products (3% transaction fee), site search, have up to 100 members
+Pro ($12/month) – Everything in Starter Plan + phone support, HD Audio and Video Players, in-depth site reporting, sell up to 25 ecommerce products (3% transaction fee), site search, have up to 100 members.

-Business = $34/month – Pro Plan + unlimited membership, SSL security, unlimited ecommerce products, 0% transaction fee on all sales, integrated shopping cart on your domain, digital goods, inventory management, shipping and tax calculator, coupon codes
+Business ($25/month) – Everything in Pro Plan + unlimited membership, SSL security, unlimited ecommerce products, 0% transaction fee on all sales, integrated shopping cart on your domain, digital goods, inventory management, shipping and tax calculator, coupon codes.